doxiaodong/mobx-di/README.md

 ## Advance

-You can replace any store in your code by `replace` mothod if you want It's in `examples/pages/beforAll`
+1. You can replace any store in your code by `replace` mothod if you want, It's in `examples/pages/beforAll`

+2. If you want to use a store out of any class, you may need `getInstance(Class)`

-If you want multi instance of a store in multi modules, follow it
+3. If you want multi instance of a store in multi modules, follow it

 ```typescript
 import { DI } from 'mobx-di'
 const di1 = new DI()
 ```

-And then you can use the `di1.Injectable`, `di1.Instance`, `di1.replace`
+And then you can use the `di1.Injectable`, `di1.Instance`, `di1.replace`, `di1.getInstance`